Riboprobe: Applications

 There are two kinds of probes used during in situ hybridization: Riboprobes and DNA oligonucleotides probes.
 Riboprobes are essential in the study of embryo development in which DNA probes are insufficient.
 With labelled (fluoresce-dyed, for instance) antisense RNA probes hybridized with developing embryo's mRNA, tracking the expression of genes in different stages of development is possible.
 RNA probes can be used in detecting either whole embryo's development or just on tissue sections of interest.
 The ability of riboprobes to bind to transcribed mRNA makes RNA probes important in research on model organisms: Drosophila, zebrafish, chick, Xenopus and mouse.
 RNA probes can also be utilized in immunohistochemistry to identify tissue infection in embryos.
 Viral mRNA can be targeted by its antisense RNA probes, while infected tissues don't have complementary mRNA that can hybridize with probes; the unique mRNA sequence of each organism makes the detection of expression of certain gene highly effective and accurate.

 Fluorescence in situ hybridization (FISH)is the most widely used riboprobe technique.
 A target sequence and a probe are essential in FISH.
 First, the probe is labeled with either direct or indirect labeling strategy: hapten-modified nucleotides are used in indirect labeling, and fluorophore-modified nucleotides are used in direct labeling.
 The target DNA and probes are denatured and mixed, allows the re-annealing of DNA sequences.
-Indirect labeling requires an extra step to produce visualized signals that requires use of enzymatic or immunological system, but provides greater signal amplification than direct labeling.
+Indirect labeling requires an extra step to produce visualized signals that require use of enzymatic or immunological system, but provides greater signal amplification than direct labeling.